FortressOne/discord-bot-web-app/index.md

 ## To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-description: Free, remastered fork of the original 1996 QuakeWorld mod Team Fortress
 ---

-FortressOne is a free, open source fork of the original 1996 [QuakeWorld][] mod [Team Fortress][].
+FortressOne is a free, open source fork of the original 1996 QuakeWorld mod Team Fortress.
 It is a fast-paced, class based, arena first person shooter remastered with refined graphics, new mechanics and evolved gameplay.

 Join us on [Discord][] or check it out on [YouTube][] or [Twitch][].